-- Define and apply the biological, morphological, ecological, and phylogenetic species concepts.
+- Define and apply the biological, morphological, ecological, and phylogenetic species concepts, while recognizing that speciation is is a process.

 - Distinguish between sympatric and allopatric speciation.